 Has been around for quite some time and its database management tools are comprehensive, advanced, and reliable.

-If you’re in need for support and have questions related to the tools as well as database related queries, the Toad community is where you can get lots of help, resources, and videos.
+If you’re in need of support and have questions related to the tools as well as database-related queries, the Toad community is where you can get lots of help, resources, and videos.

-Toad has specific apps for Oracle, DB2, MySQL, SQL Server, etc. Its other freeware includes a data modeler, extension for visual studio, benchmark factory, and more.
+Toad has specific apps for Oracle, DB2, MySQL, SQL Server, etc. Its other freeware includes a data modeler, an extension for visual studio, a benchmark factory, and more.

-Is one of my favorite SQL editor simply because I use it a lot.
+PhpMyAdmin Is one of my favorite SQL editors simply because I use it a lot.

 Since this website is using WordPress and MySQL, I use PHPMyAdmin as a SQL editor extensively to manage my database from checking table records to deleting unwanted data.

 If your database is on MySQL, then look nowhere else.
 PhpMyAdmin is the best database administration tool for you provided you’re also into PHP. 🙂

 A free and fully supported graphical tool for Oracle database development and connects to Oracle version 10g and up.

 There are versions for Windows, Linux, and Mac OSX.